 Renowned pediatrician and father of four, Dr. Alan Greene, graduated from Princeton University and received his MD degree from the University of California, San Francisco.

 He is the Founder of DrGreene.com, cited by the AMA as “the pioneer physician Web site”, the creator of KidGlyphs, an iPhone app that uses graphics, spoken words, and text to help children communicate beyond their verbal skills and teach them both reading and memory skills, and the Chief Medical Officer of Scanadu.

 Pamela F. Gallin, M.D., F.A.C.S. is the highest ranking female surgeon at NY Presbyterian where she is a Clinical Professor of Ophthalmology in Pediatrics at the Morgan Stanley Children’s Hospital of NY Presbyterian and The Edward S. Harkness Eye Institute of Columbia University Medical Center.

 She is Director Emeritus of Pediatric Ophthalmology and Adult Strabismus and the Fight For Sight Children’s Eye Clinic after 25 years as Director.

 Dr. Sean Donahue is currently associate professor at Vanderbilt University in the Department of Ophthalmology, with a joint-appointments in Pediatrics and Neurology.
 He is also director of the Ophthalmology Residency Training Program, director of the Ophthalmology Clinical Trials Unit, director of the Pediatric Ophthalmology Fellowship and medical director of the Tennessee Lions Eye Center for Children at Vanderbilt Children’s Hospital.
 He was recently named chief of Pediatric Ophthalmology.

 Practices Using GoCheck Kids

-Thousands of pediatricians in 43 states have joined our mission.
+Thousands of pediatricians in 43 states and 2 countries have joined our mission.